VulpisEcclectica/VulpisEcclectica/README.md

 I'll come back properly in a while but until then... farewell and good luck

 - signed A very silly fox-kit still figuring things out

+(New Pfp under creative commons from dani567 on itch.io - if theres any objection to this specific usage please contact)